-A High Limit Switch will 'trip' when it senses the outdoor boiler water jacket temp reaches 190 degrees.
+A High Limit Switch will 'trip' when it senses the outdoor wood furnace water jacket temp reaches 190 degrees.
 Normally, the blower fan will turn off at 180 degrees, but if something goes wrong with that device, the high limit switch will trip, which cuts power to the blower fan and solenoid.

 The high limit switch also cuts power to the light on the front of the boiler.
 If you notice that the blower fan and light are not powered, you just need to reset the high limit switch.

 Where is it located?

 The high limit switch is located on the rear of the boiler.
 It is mounted so that the back of the switch is flush with the water jacket steel so that it properly senses the water temperature.

 GH-Model furnaces are different - the high limit switch is mounted on the front inside the control box.
 A screw must be removed to access the switch to reset it.

 Most high-limit switches have a red button on them in the front middle.
 You MUST WAIT until the water jacket temp drops to at least 150 degrees or less before you can reset the high limit switch by PRESSING the RED BUTTON.
 If the boiler is too hot, it will not stay in.